SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

   i.e., we're indifferent and think $p$ could be anything in $[0, 1]$.
-- _After_ seeing some data (a "posterior"), we find from [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) that $p$ should be distrubted according to a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution), with parameters calculatable from the counts (number of threats, number of those that are DA-specific) calculatable by some trivial arithmetic:  $ p \sim B(k + 1, N - k +1)$.
+- _After_ seeing some data (a "posterior"), we find from [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) that $p$ should be distributed according to a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution), with parameters calculable from the counts (number of threats, number of those that are DA-specific) by some trivial arithmetic:  $ p \sim B(k + 1, N - k +1)$.

 <a href="{{ site.baseurl }}/images/2024-02-27-trump-danger-test.png"><img src="{{ site.baseurl }}/images/2024-02-27-trump-danger-test-thumb.jpg" width="400" height="400" alt="Uniform prior, posterior Beta distributions for probability that a threat is a DA threat" title="Uniform prior, posterior Beta distributions for probability that a threat is a DA threat" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Those distributions are shown here.
 (Columns 5-7 of the table above report the median and